leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 \usepackage[top = 1in, right = 1in, bottom = 1in, left = 1.5in]{geometry}
 ```

 The [`geometry` package](https://ctan.org/pkg/geometry) sets the margins.
-The formatting requirements allow for a left of margin of either 1″ (which they recommend for documents that will only be presented in digital format) or 1.5″ (which they recommend for documents that may be printed, where the extra space accounts for the binding).
-We use a left of margin of 1.5″ even if the document is only meant to be read on the screen, because combined with a bigger font (see above), a wider margin reduces line length, which makes the document [more comfortable to read](https://practicaltypography.com/line-length.html).
+The formatting requirements allow for a left of margin of either 1″ (which they recommend for documents that will be presented only on screen) or 1.5″ (which they recommend for documents that may be printed, where the extra space accounts for the binding).
+We use a left of margin of 1.5″ even if the document will be presented only on screen because, combined with a bigger font (see above), a wider margin reduces line length, which makes the document [more comfortable to read](https://practicaltypography.com/line-length.html).

 ```latex
 \pagestyle{plain}
 ```

 The `plain` page style puts the page numbers centered on the bottom margin, following the formatting requirements.
-It also remove unnecessary decorations, for example, headers with the name of the current chapter.
+It also removes unnecessary decorations, for example, headers with the name of the current chapter.

 ```latex
 \usepackage[doublespacing]{setspace}
 ```

-The [`setspace` package](https://ctan.org/pkg/setspace) with the `doublespacing` sets double space between lines in the text body, following the formatting requirements.
+The [`setspace` package](https://ctan.org/pkg/setspace) with the `doublespacing` option sets double space between lines in the text body, following the formatting requirements.

 ```latex
 \begin{document}